Solved! Does Bleach Kill Bed Bugs?

 A: For homeowners with a bed bug problem, there’s good news: yes, bleach does kill bed bugs!
 However, it’s crucial to understand how to use it safely and effectively.
 In certain situations, though, the problem may have progressed too far, and a professional needs to handle it.

 Bleach is more than just a powerful cleanser; it is also a powerful pesticide.
-It can get rid of various pests, including drain flies, mosquitoes, and bed bugs.
+It can get rid of various pests, including drain flies and mosquitoes.
 If you’re looking to kill bed bugs at home, here’s what you need to know about using bleach to get rid of these pests once and for all.

 Bleach contains hypochlorite, an ingredient that kills bed bugs.

-Bleach is a sodium hypochlorite solution, which has a pH of 11 and breaks down proteins to render them defective.
+Bleach is a sodium hypochlorite solution, according to Terminix.
+It has a pH of 11 and breaks down proteins to render them defective.
 If the bleach makes direct contact with the bed bugs and their eggs, their bodies will absorb the acid, killing them.

 Bleach fumes suffocate bed bugs.